Apollonia (Illyria)

-Apollonia was founded around 600 BC by Ancient Greek colonists from Corinth and possibly Corcyra as a trading settlement after an invitation by local Illyrians on a largely abandoned coastal site.
-It was perhaps the most important of the several classical towns known as Apollonia.
-Corinthian colonial policy seems to have been relatively liberal, and was more focused towards resource extraction so as to support the growing Corinthian population, rather than exploitation or expulsion of the local Illyrian population.
+Apollonia was perhaps the most important of the several classical towns of the same name.
+It was founded around 600 BC by Greek colonists from Corinth and possibly Corcyra, who established a trading settlement on a largely abandoned coastal site by invitation of the local Illyrians.
+Corinthian colonial policy seems to have been relatively liberal, focused on resource extraction for the support of their homeland, rather than exploitation or expulsion of the local Illyrian population.
 Apollonia gradually gained political independence from Corinth and was organized as a polis under an oligarchic system.
-According to Aristotle, In Apollonia's oligarchy, a small Greek elite class largely descended from the original colonists ruled over a largely local Illyrian population.
+Aristotle describes Apollonia's oligarchy as a small Greek elite class, largely descended from the original colonists, ruling over a largely local Illyrian population.

-Apollonia flourished in the Roman period.
-From the 2nd century BC it became an important military staging ground for the Roman armies.
-It was home to a renowned school of philosophy, acquiring fame as a cultural center, and by the end of the Republican period it became a major center of Greek learning.
-The reputation of Apollonia attracted many brilliant students from different parts of the empire, including Augustus, the first Roman emperor.
+From the second century BC Apollonia allied itself with the Roman Republic, which maintained a military base there for a time.
+The city flourished in the Roman period, housing a renowned school of Greek philosophy, rhetoric, and military training which attracted students from across the empire.
+Augustus, the first Roman emperor, studied at Apollonia in his youth.
 The city began to decline in the 3rd century AD when its harbor started silting up as a result of an earthquake.
 It was abandoned in the 4th century AD.

 The name of the city is mentioned among the modern bishoprics of the Orthodox Autocephalous Church of Albania (Apollonia and Fier).
 Apollonia is also a titular see of the Latin Church.
 The ruins were designated as an archaeological park on 7 April 2003 by the government of Albania.